yimuchen/GantryMQ/README.md

 #### Testing the various control systems

-Currently implemented systems include `gcoder`, `camera`, `digi`, and `drs`.
+Currently implemented systems include `gcoder`, `camera`, and `drs`.
 If you are testing on your machine, various hardware interfaces may not be available.

 ```bash
 # Server-side